Getting started on OpenStreetMap.org

 - In the third box, enter the username that you would like to have.
 You will not be able to choose a username that someone else has chosen before, so it should be creative.
 If you try to enter something simple, like your first name, it is likely that someone has already claimed that name.

 - Enter a new password in the fourth and fifth boxes.
 You should enter the same password in both boxes.
-It does not need to be the same as the password for your email.
+You should not use an important one such as the password for your email.

 - After you have completed all the boxes, click “Sign Up” at the bottom of the page.